kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 These methods can be used to monitor the Kin payment that an account or multiple accounts are sending or receiving.

 SDKs designed for client apps such as iOS and Android can monitor the accounts associated with their local users, the Python SDK can monitor other users' accounts.
 This is currently unique the the Python SDK.
-**Currently, due to a bug on the blockchain frontend, the monitor may also return 1 tx that happened before the monitoring request**
+**Currently, due to a bug on the blockchain frontend, the monitor may also return 1 transaction that happened before the monitoring request**

 The monitor will run in a background thread (accessible via `monitor.thread`), and will call the callback function every time it finds a kin payment for the given address.